oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

   * Click on **Next** Button
     * **Routes**:
-    First get the Load Balancer IP in front of ORDS server:
+    First get the Load Balancer IP in front of the ORDS server:

         ```bash
             <copy>